 Infinitely worse than the material cost was the scale of human loss.

 The Royal Air Force Benevolent Fund lists 55,573 men as having died serving with Bomber Command during the war.

 Many were from Britain, but men – mostly in their late teens – also came from Commonwealth countries and included those who had escaped from Nazi occupation in Poland, France, and Czechoslovakia.

 This is more people than all the personnel who serve in the whole of the RAF today.

-According to Channel 4's 'The Dambusters', as crews then did without modern computerised equipment and had to calculate using maps, compasses, pencils and rulers, flying in a World War 2 sortie was akin to taking "a seven-hour maths exam in the dark while being shot at".
+According to Channel 4's programme The Dambusters, as crews then did without modern computerised equipment and had to calculate using maps, compasses, pencils and rulers, flying in a Second World War sortie was akin to taking "a seven-hour maths exam in the dark while being shot at".

-Unlike its American counterpart, the B-17G, which bristled with an impressive 13 .50-caliber machine guns, the Lancaster only had 10 such guns, in three sets of twin-gun turrets located on the belly (ventral guns), on top (dorsal guns), and in the nose, and a set of four guns in the tail.
+Unlike its American counterpart, the B-17G, which bristled with impressive 13 .50-caliber machine-guns, the Lancaster only had 10 such guns, in three sets of twin-gun turrets located on the belly (ventral guns), on top (dorsal guns), and in the nose, plus a set of four guns in the tail.

-A pilot and flight engineer would be in the cockpit, with the bomb-aimer on his stomach in the compartment underneath them, aiming and releasing bombs as well as the front machine-gun.
+A pilot and flight engineer would be in the cockpit, with the bomb aimer on his stomach in the compartment underneath them, aiming and releasing bombs as well as the front machine-gun.

 Conditions were tough.
-The impressive haulage capacity meant a trade off in armour plating, so crews were vulnerable to enemy fire, and the cold.
+The impressive haulage capacity meant a trade-off in armour plating, so crews were vulnerable to enemy fire, and the cold.